The aim of brand purpose is to change the world for the better (most of the time).

 Why?

-Knowing which trends carry the most momentum globally can help negate risks, as well as maximize the potential impact of your message, especially if speaking about potentially controversial topics.
+Knowing which trends carry the most momentum globally can help negate risks and maximize the potential impact of your message.

-Global trend analysis will also help predict where specific trends are heading to ensure you don’t follow one that will dissipate.
+Global trend analysis will also help predict where specific trends are heading to ensure you don’t follow one that will fizzle out.

 How?